yatesco/seafile-docs/deploy_pro/upgrade_a_cluster.md

 ### From v4.4 to v5.0

-v5.0 introduces some database schema change, and all configuration files (ccnet.conf, seafile.conf, seafevents.conf, seahub_settings.py) is moved to a central config directory.
+v5.0 introduces some database schema change, and all configuration files (ccnet.conf, seafile.conf, seafevents.conf, seahub_settings.py) are moved to a central config directory.

 Perform the following steps to upgrade: